 - Directory for Raglan’s businesses.
 Option to be listed in the hardcopy print edition, too!

 - If your business operates in Otago?
 This is the place to be.
 No submission form on the site, so just shoot them an email.

 - A niche Christchurch directory dedicated to accommodation and travel.
 Not currently accepting submissions, so check back later!

 List of The Best Paid NZ Directories

-For the sake of completeness I thought I would start to list “paid-inclusion” directories, too.
-So here it is!
+For the sake of completeness we thought we would start to list “paid-inclusion” directories, too.
+So here they are!